uafrica/delayed-jobs/README.md

 This Delayed Jobs Plugin was built for uAfrica.com

-A plugin that allows you to load priority tasks for async background processing.
+A plugin that allows you to load priority based tasks for async background processing.
 This is a scalable plugin that can be executed on multiple application servers to distribute the load.

 Requirements
 ------------